Elsevier Young Investigators Award

 Under the auspices of the European Association of Psychosomatic Medicine (EAPM), Elsevier has established a scientific award for young investigators in field of psychosomatic medicine, consultation-liaison psychiatry and integrated care.

 An award to the amount of €1,000.00 will be presented at the annual conference of the EAPM.
-The forthcoming conference will be from 27 to 30 June 2018 in Verona, Italy.
+The forthcoming conference will be on 19- 22 June 2019 in Rotterdam, the Netherlands.
 The awardee is expected to make a short presentation of his work at the conference.
 Travel cost and registration are being paid for by the EAPM.

 Please mail the editorial office of the J Psychosom Res (firstname.lastname@example.org) if you have already submitted a paper and would still like to apply for the award.